 Storage & Re-Heating Instructions

-- Thaw in the refrigerator overnight and then bake per the recipe.
+- Thaw in the refrigerator overnight and then bake per the recipe instructions.

 Looking for more healthy kid recipes?Sign up for my free recipe newsletter to get new family friendly recipes in your inbox each week!
 Find me sharing more kid-friendly inspiration on Pinterest and Instagram.